 You play an equally important role in dealing with flooding.
 Being prepared is key to managing the risk of damage to your property.

 Practical steps you can take include:

 - Install a good drain system on your property and keep it well maintained

 - Install rain water tanks and capture and reuse water on site

 - Do not place items or build things on known stormwater overland paths

-- Let Council know if stormwater pits are blocked
+- Let us know if stormwater pits are blocked

 - Pay attention to flood warnings issued by the Bureau of Meteorology